-The final list of qualifying approved applicants will be submitted to the CEC for approval of Statements of Work and final voucher amounts.
-Afterward, CalTestBed will notify voucher recipients of the next steps.
-Approved applicants will then be connected to their priority campus for onboarding and scheduling of work before commencing their testing.
+All draft SOWs are forwarded to the CEC for review and approval prior to fully executing the voucher agreement package and commencing testing.
+The draft SOWs of qualified, recommended applicants are submitted to the CEC for approval of Statements of Work and final voucher amounts.
+Afterward, the CalTestBed program staff will notify voucher recipients of the next steps.
+Approved applicants will then be connected to the testing facility points of contact for onboarding and scheduling of work before commencing their testing.